sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 In this section we are going to create a project containing a course.

-Log into SageMathCloud and click on the **projects** icon in the top left hand corner of the screen.
+Log into CoCalc and click on the **projects** icon in the top left hand corner of the screen.

 ![Projects icon](./assets/projects.png)